sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Add Selected Gradients To Swatch](images/addSelectedGradientsToSwatch.png)

 ### Usage
-Select the path objects, and run this script.
+Select path objects, and run this script.

 > [!NOTE]
 > Text object and stroke color are not supported.